 What does it mean if an activity is approved for integration into the 1Health IPE curriculum?

 If approved, your IPE activity will be highlighted on the 1Health interprofessional education website to indicate formal inclusion in the 1Health interprofessional curriculum.
-Additionally, the 1Health team will work with you to develop a plan to track learner participation in your activity in the 1Health IPE Data Management System. *In the future, your activity may also be included on a list of optional IPE learning opportunities for students interested in pursuing an IPE milestone designation.
+Additionally, the 1Health team will work with you to develop a plan to track learner participation in your activity in the 1Health IPE Data Management System. *Once approved, your activity will be included on the IPE Experiences page for students interested in pursuing an IPE milestone designation.